anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/15-service-primary.md

 In the previous chapter we have investigated how the headless Service of a StatefulSet creates `SRV` DNS entries acting as pointers to the StatefulSet's Pods.
 The problem with these DNS entries is that they are static.
 It's not a bug, it's a features as we wished for a stable network identity of a Pod.
 In contrast to the volatile identity of Pods, for example in a ReplicaSet.

-However, in this case of leader election more control over the headless Service's backend Pods is required.
+However, in the case of leader election more control over the headless Service's backend Pods is required.
 For this reason it is helpful to **create another instance of a headless Service which will always point to the current primary**.

 ## A Pointer to the Primary

 The idea of the headless Service as a pointer to the current primary is simple: using a label such as `role=primary` applied to the primary Pod.
-This headless Service, let's call it `postgresql-primary` will be using according label as a selector.
+This headless Service, let's call it `postgresql-primary` will be using the associated label as a selector.

 Before we explain how this will look like in a YAML specification, a undesired complication needs to be discussed: **bootstraping a StatefulSet**.
 When bootstrapping a StatefulSet for the first time, no leader has been elected.
 Thus, none of the Pods of the StatefulSet is labeled as `primary` and therefore, the connection to the primary will fail.
 Subsequently, the `pg_backup` of secondaries fail which brings these Pods into an error state.